 Night Skies: An Economic Value

-Protecting night skies offers an economic advantage through the reduction in light pollution.
-Since light pollution often stems from the wasted component of outdoor lighting, eliminating the light that is scattered uselessly into the night sky will make outdoor lighting more energy efficient.
-Thus, making outdoor lighting night sky friendly could potentially save $2 billion annually (Hunter and Crawford, 1991) and perhaps as much as $10 billion annually by some estimates.
+Protecting night skies can offer an economic advantage through the reduction in light pollution.
+Since light pollution often stems from the wasted component of outdoor lighting, eliminating the light that is inadvertent and excessive into the night sky will make outdoor lighting more energy efficient.
+In 1991, Hunter and Crawford found that making outdoor lighting more night sky friendly could potentially save $2 billion annually and perhaps as much as $10 billion annually by some estimates, which in today’s dollars would result in substantially more savings.

 References